 Greg joined AEA in 2017 and brings more than 30 years of financial experience to his role as an Operating Partner.
-He currently serves on the board of ThreeSixty.
+He currently serves on the boards of Polygon and ThreeSixty.
 Greg also served on the board of former AEA portfolio company Shoes for Crews.
 Most recently, Greg spent 13 years with former AEA portfolio company Acosta Inc., where he served as CFO and COO.

 Prior to Acosta, Greg was CFO of Encore Development, a software development firm.
 Prior to Encore, he was vice president, corporate controller for Beringer Wine Estates, a leading producer of premium wines.
 Prior to Beringer, Greg held several financial management positions including financial reporting, investor relations and chief accountant & corporate controller at Barnett Banks.
 He began his career with PriceWaterhouse, providing audit and assurance services to clients in the financial services, distribution and retail industries.

 Alan joined AEA in 1989 as a Partner and currently co-heads the AEA Small Business Funds and is a Partner of the AEA Middle Market Funds.
-Alan serves on the boards of Balboa, Dayton Parts, LoneStar, NCS, Omega, Pexco, SBP, SGLT, Sparrows, Spectrum Plastics Group, and Veseris.
-In the last 15 years, he also served on the boards of former AEA portfolio companies Aramsco, Behavioral Interventions, Flow Control Group, Implus Corporation, In the Swim, Kranson, Phillips Pet Food and Supplies, PLZ Aeroscience, PPC, Shoes for Crews, SRS Roofing Supply, and Troxell Communications.
+Alan serves on the boards of CIMSense, Dayton Parts, LoneStar, Meritus Gas Partners, Omega, Pexco, SBP, SGLT, Sparrows, Spectrum Plastics Group, Unisyn Precision Components and Veseris.
+He has also served on the boards of former AEA portfolio companies Aramsco, Balboa Instruments, Behavioral Interventions, Flow Control Group, Implus Corporation, In the Swim, Kranson, NCS, Phillips Pet Food and Supplies, PLZ Aeroscience, PPC, Shoes for Crews, SRS Roofing Supply, and Troxell Communications.

 As a Partner from 1989 to 1999, Alan concentrated his investment activities in Industrial and Consumer / Retail companies, overseeing many of AEA’s successful investments during that period.
 Alan left AEA in 1999 and joined Peter Solomon Company, a boutique advisory firm, and then returned to the private equity business in 2002 with Saratoga Partners.
 He rejoined AEA in early 2004 and helped establish the AEA Small Business Funds.